 Twice each year, children from KS2 rehearse dance routines, under the guidance of our own Mrs Lamph and choreographers from OLQP (the school we feed into).
 These form the basis of challenging and entertaining routines that form part of the Winter Wonderland and Boogie Wonderland show for parents at the theatre in OLQP.

 During the summer term, children in Y6 take part in a series of sessions designed to improve their biking skills and to make them aware of the risks of road use.

 Children in Y5&6 get the opportunity to take part in an annual adventurous activity residential at Tower Wood on the shores of Lake Windermere, or at Borwick Hall, Carnforth.
 Children in Y2 have had the opportunity to visit Crosby Marina as part of a day trip or a one night stay-over.

 Inter-school Competitions and Events

-Children have the opportunity to participate in a wide range of competitions run by West Lancashire School Sports Partnership, SHARES cluster sports and events run by Our Lady Queen of Peace Engineering College (for which our school is a feeder).
+Children have the opportunity to participate in a wide range of competitions run by West Lancashire School Sports Partnership, SHARES cluster sports and events run by Our Lady Queen of Peace Engineering College.

 Primary School Olympics: WLSSP